OfficeDev/hands-on-labs/Ignite18/HOL3010-outlook-add-in-lab/Lab.md

     );
     ```

-1. Within **index.js**, find the comment labeled `TODO-3` and replace it with the following code.
+1. Within **index.js**, find the comment labeled `TODO-3` and select that entire line.

+1. With the entire `TODO-3` comment line selected in Visual Studio code, press the **[T]** button next to the following JavaScript code block in this Lab Guide to automatically copy/paste the code into **src\index.js** (thereby replacing the `TODO-3` comment line).
 This is the event handler function that runs when the `Office.EventType.AppointmentTimeChanged` event occurs.
 The add-in retrieves the new appointment time, verifies whether the room is available at that time, and updates the task pane user interface to convey the result.

     ```
     function processApptTimeChange(result) {